thanos-io/thanos/docs/storage.md

 * Cluster, environment, zone, so target origin e.g `cluster="eu-1-production"` or `cluster="1",env="production",region="us-west1"`
 * Tenancy information e.g `tenant="organizationABC"`

 > NOTE: Be careful with receive external flags.
 Remote Write clients can stream any labels.
-If some label will duplicate with external label of receive, it will be masked
+If some label will duplicate with the external label of receive, it will be masked
 > with what receiver has specified.
 This is why it's recommended to have `receive_` prefix to all receive labels. (e.g to not confuse with Prometheus replicas)

 Example Receive useful external labels: